berkeley-deep-learning/cs294-131-f17/index.md

 ## Mailing list and Piazza
 To get announcements about information about the class including guest speakers, and more generally, deep learning talks at Berkeley, please sign up for the [talk announcement mailing list](https://groups.google.com/forum/#!forum/berkeley-deep-learning) for future announcements.

 If you are in the class, you may sign up on [Piazza](https://piazza.com/class/j4ock30iz2t2xk).

-Additionally, we have a [slack channel](https://cs294-131-f17.slack.com) for the class.
+Additionally, you should sign up for the [class slack channel](https://cs294-131-f17.slack.com) and the [class google group](https://groups.google.com/forum/#!forum/cs-294-131-f17) (this is different than the talk announcement mailing list).

 ## Syllabus